 There are, in fact, a select few scholars and advocates out there who have been sounding the alarm for many years, although mostly ignored, and trying to bring attention to this MAJOR issue.
 The most prominent being Dorothy Roberts, a Harvard educated, Law professor, public intellectual and social justice advocate.
 She wrote a book, most people have probably never heard of, called Shattered Bonds.
 For those of you who are not familiar with this book, I would certainly recommend that you read it, because in it, Professor Roberts lays out the whole bloody mess.
-And than there’s Jessica Dixon-Weaver, another Law professor, who coined the term the African American Child Welfare Act all the way back in 2008.
+And then there’s Jessica Dixon-Weaver, another Law professor, who coined the term the African American Child Welfare Act all the way back in 2008.
 You would think that people would have heard about it.
 I am always astonished when I bring this Act up to social workers and social work students alike and they have NO IDEA what I am talking about.
 That said, Professor Dixson-Weaver — very matter of factly — laid out the issues, legally and morally, as to WHY black people need, and are entitled to such an Act.
 Believe me when I tell you that these institutions have effectively and systematically reduced black people back to slavery status.
 Wherein, you — as a black person — have no control over your destiny or that of your own children.
 The sheer amount of social control heaped upon us through both of these systems cannot be understated, nor excused, although there will always be those that will try.
 But let me break out the facts and numbers for you.

 Black people only make up 13 percent of the US population.